 HIFU for Prostate Cancer FAQ

 Dr. David is an expert urologist that specializes in using HIFU therapy for prostate cancer.
+Many patients drive from Encino, Bel Air, or Studio City to get personalized care at Genesis Healthcare.
 He has provided the answers to patients most frequently asked HIFU questions.
 He can also answer any additional questions that you may have.
 For more information, call our office at (818) 990-5020 and schedule an appointment today!

 What is the history of HIFU and how long has it been around?